Roger Rosenblatt: Career

-In 1975 he became Literary Editor and a columnist at The New Republic.
-After that, and before turning solely to literary work, he was a columnist on The Washington Post, during which time Washingtonian Magazine named him Best Columnist in Washington, and an essayist for the NewsHour on PBS.
+In 1975 Rosenblatt became Literary Editor and a columnist at The New Republic.
+After that, and before turning solely to literary work, he was a columnist for The Washington Post (during which time Washingtonian Magazine named him Best Columnist in Washington), and an essayist for the NewsHour on PBS.
 With Jim Lehrer and Robert MacNeil, he created the first essays ever done on television.
-In 1979 he became an essayist for Time magazine, a post that he held on and off until 2006.
+In 1979, Rosenblatt became an essayist for Time magazine, a post that he held on and off until 2006.
 He continued to do TV essays for the NewsHour until that same year.
 His essays for Time won two George Polk Awards, awards from the Overseas Press Club, the American Bar Association, and others.
 His NewsHour essays won the Peabody Award and the Emmy.
-His Time cover essay, "A Letter to the Year 2086" was chosen for the time capsule placed inside the Statue of Liberty at its centennial.
+Rosenblatt's Time cover essay, "A Letter to the Year 2086" was chosen for the time capsule placed inside the Statue of Liberty at its centennial.
 In 1985, he was on the short list for NASA's Journalist in Space before the program was ended by the Challenger shuttle tragedy.
 He argued in a 1999 article for Time that guns should be banned.

-As Senior Writer at Time he became the first to report his own stories—the functions of reporting and writing having been separate previously.
+As Senior Writer at Time Rosenblatt became the first to report his own stories—the functions of reporting and writing having been separate previously.
 "Here you had a superstar writer becoming a superstar reporter," wrote executive editor Jason McManus.
 Under managing editor Ray Cave, Rosenblatt also wrote the magazine's first "tone poems," brief interpretive essays introducing cover stories.

-His essay "The Man in the Water," on the self-sacrificing hero of the Air Florida plane crash in 1981, was read by President Reagan at a ceremony honoring the man.
-Besides Rosenblatt's essays, his other prominent pieces included covers on the 40th anniversary of Hiroshima, on the Los Angeles Olympics, on a family services organization in Brooklyn, and the essay accompanying the photographs in "A Day in the Life of the Soviet Union."
-Rosenblatt's 25,000-word "Children of War," on the thoughts and lives of children in the war zones of Northern Ireland, Israel, Lebanon, Cambodia, and Vietnam was "one of the most poignant stories Time ever published" and was noted worldwide.
-Later, he wrote about wars in Sudan (for Vanity Fair), and Rwanda (for New York Times Magazine).
+Rosenblatt's essay "The Man in the Water," about the self-sacrificing hero of the Air Florida airliner crash in 1981, was read by President Reagan at a ceremony honoring the man.
+His other prominent pieces included cover stories on the 40th anniversary of the atomic bombing of Hiroshima, on the Los Angeles Olympics, on a family services organization in Brooklyn, and the essay accompanying the photographs in "A Day in the Life of the Soviet Union."
+Rosenblatt's 25,000-word "Children of War," on the thoughts and lives of children in the war zones of Northern Ireland, Israel, Lebanon, Cambodia, and Vietnam was deemed "one of the most poignant stories Time ever published", and was noted worldwide.
+Later, he wrote about wars in Sudan (for Vanity Fair), and Rwanda (for the New York Times Magazine).